-O loves this ice cream.
+We love this vegan ice cream; my husband especially loves it.
 I mean, I thought I love caramel, right?
 Especially salted caramel.
 Especially salted caramel ice cream.
 Most especially super love vegan salted caramel ice cream..
 Right?
-But nothing can compare to O’s love of this stuff.
+But nothing can compare to Mr. Aprons’s love of this stuff.
 And I don’t blame him.

 I whipped up my easy go-to caramel sauce but used a cashew-and-almond-milk blend in place of heavy cream to make it vegan.
 I blended a generous amount into my ultimate favorite vegan ice cream base and then swirled in some more, just because I can.
 Because I’m a grown up who gets to decide how much or how little salted caramel she eats.
 And the decision is..

 lots.
 I get to eat lots of it.

 - Substitute a premade vegan caramel sauce for the homemade to make this vegan ice cream even easier.

 - Try my refined-sugar-free version of the caramel sauce for a healthy take on this salted caramel treat.

 - Stir in dark chocolate chunks for a super indulgent variation.